Apply now

 Working to protect the state’s environment and heritage.

-• Parramatta with flexible hybrid working supported
+• Parramatta office location upon negotiation across NSW, hybrid working supported

-• Salary ranges from $115,817 to $130,667 + super + leave loading
+• Salary range $109,102 to $120,542 relative to experience, + super + leave loading

 About You